angelamorris2486/Giordanos-Pizza/README.md

 # Giordanos-Pizza
 Project One
-Stuent at NEIU; working on first website, entitled, Giordano's Chicago's Best Pizza Centered Giordano's Chicago Pizza
+Student at NEIU; working on first website with HTML and CSS, entitled, Giordano's Chicago's Pizza Centered Giordano's Chicago Pizza
 Enlarged the font
-Added order online in Header
+Order online in Header
-Added menu in Header
+Menu in Header
-Added location in Header
+Location in Header
+Image of Pizza